 Under the supervision of Edmond de Rothschild’s administrators, farm colonies and vineyards were established.
 Two major wineries were opened – one in Rishon LeTsiyon and another in Zichron Yaakov.

 In 1885 Carmel-Mizrahi winery was opened in Zichron Yaakov.
-It is still active, and you can purchase their products or join a tour at The Wine & Culture Center of the Carmel Winery.
+It is still active, and you can purchase products or join a tour at The Wine & Culture Center of the Carmel Winery.
 For additional info, see the official site.

 You can find restaurants, stores, historical sites, museums, and more at the pedestrian mall.

 The Wine Route is Zichron Yaakov’s famous pedestrian street Ha-Meyasdim St. In this century-old street that has been preserved, there are many charming spots, boutique stores, artist galleries, coffee shops, and restaurants.
 The houses that face the street were once home to the founding families, the first settlers.
-Each of the quaint courtyards behind the houses was once a farmyard, with chickens running about.
-The farmers’ courtyards, which branch off from the main street, offer many pleasant surprises.
+Each of the quaint courtyards behind the houses was once a farmyard with chickens running about.
+The farmers’ courtyards, which branch off the main street, offer many pleasant surprises.